 The foreign enrolment rates presented in Figure 10.1 conceal that within countries, different types of students rarely have the same propensity to enrol abroad temporarily.
-One of the harshest differences exists between direct and delayed transition students (>Glossary), as the data presented in the >DRM (Subtopic I.1) show.
+One of the harshest differences exists between direct and delayed transition students (→ Glossary), which is illustrated in Figure 10.2.